peterhinch/micropython-async/FASTPOLL.md

 The benchmark latency.py demonstrates this.
 Documentation is in the code; it can be run against both official and experimental versions.

+Where more than one coro must respond rapidly to an event, a mechanism is provided to enable the scheduler to run a user supplied test on every iteration.
+See section 3.3 below.

 ###### [Jump to Contents](./FASTPOLL.md#contents)

 ## 2.2 Timing accuracy